 We recognise that good management of the landscape depends on the viability of farming.
-Our policies support farm businesses and diversification but in a way which should also help deliver environmental objectives.
-Accordingly, we:
+Our policies support farm businesses and diversification but in a way which should also help deliver environmental and countryside access objectives.
+Accordingly, we will:

-- Will encourage farmers to bid for funding for conservation work through ELMS as it is progressively introduced from 2024. - Support adding value to products through direct sales and local sales. - Support the protection from development and from flooding of Best and Most Versatile agricultural land. - Support woodland expansion where this is consistent with food production and landscape and biodiversity considerations. - Support the conversion for appropriate alternative employment uses of redundant - traditional farm buildings and the replacement of more modern redundant buildings by well-designed new buildings for employment or community purposes. - Support the conversion of listed or fine traditional agricultural buildings for residential purposes where this is demonstrably the only way to achieve long term preservation. - Are not opposed in principle to new developments such as polytunnels or new farm buildings but view each case on its merits. - Seek to limit local over-concentration of equestrian establishments.
+- Encourage farmers to bid for funding under the Sustainable Farming Incentive to be introduced in 2022 - Encourage farmers to bid for funding through ELMs as it is progressively introduced from 2024 - Encourage farmers to adopt the approach of Regenerative Agriculture - Support adding value to products through direct sales and local sales - Support the protection from development and from flooding of Best and Most Versatile agricultural land - Support woodland expansion where this is consistent with food production and landscape and biodiversity considerations - Support the conversion for appropriate alternative employment uses of redundant traditional farm buildings and the replacement of more modern redundant buildings by well-designed new buildings for employment or community purposes - Support the conversion of listed or fine traditional agricultural buildings for residential purposes where this is demonstrably the only way to achieve long term preservation - Are not opposed in principle to new agricultural developments such as polytunnels or new farm buildings but view each case on its merits - Are not to be opposed in principle to non-agricultural diversification proposals, but view each case on its merits - Seek to limit local over-concentration of equestrian establishments.